Skip to main content

 Module description

-• introduce you to some of the key issues around special educational needs and discuss the contribution of psychological research in this area
+In this module we introduce you to the study of educational psychology and to key issues around special educational needs and the contribution of psychological research in this area.

 • Introduction and overview: what is educational psychology, the role of educational psychologists, an overview of theories of social and cognitive development and their application in this context, educational psychology research and evidence-based practice